Nickwasused/nickwasused.github.io/content/blog/2022-03-15-twitter-block-advertisers/index.md

 snippet: This guide allows you to block all Twitter adverting accounts that have been in your timeline.
 tags: ["Twitter", "Python3"]
 ---
+# Notice

+As of 31.03.2023 this method is not a good way of blocking Advertising on Twitter, you should just use something like [uBlock Origin](https://ublockorigin.com/) or alternative Apps.

 ## Requirements
 For following this Guide you need the following: